...

 • Publish sustainability statements and recycling policies.

-• Use natural daylight, LEDs, and efficient heating/cooling.
+• Use natural daylight, LEDs, and efficient heating and cooling.

-• Offer bike parking and are near transit stops.
+• Offer bike parking and sit near transit stops.

-Unplug your laptop and chargers when you leave, and avoid leaving devices charging overnight just because it’s convenient.
+Unplug your laptop and chargers when you leave, and avoid leaving devices charging overnight simply because it is convenient.

 As a digital nomad, your tech stack is your toolkit.
 Favor: